-Walking is one of the best ways to build muscle, gain strength, and shred fat.
+Walking is one of the best ways to build muscle, gain strength, and burn fat.

 No, really.
 It’s true.